-The FAA shall ensure the following stipulations are implemented:
+The FAA will ensure the following stipulations are implemented:

 Stipulation 1.
 Transmittal of City's Historic Resources Report.
-The FAA shall ensure that each of the parties receives a copy of the City-approved Historic Structures Report (HSR).
-Prior to the issuance of a building permit for the APM, a HSR shall be prepared for the Theme Building to guide its preservation and future use.
-The format and content of the report shall comply with Preservation Brief 43: The Preparation and Use of Historic Structure Reports.
+The FAA will ensure that each of the Signatories receives a copy of the City-approved Historic Structures Report (HSR).
+Prior to the issuance of a building permit for the APM, a HSR will be prepared for the Theme Building to guide its preservation and future use.
+The format and content of the report will comply with Preservation Brief 43: The Preparation and Use of Historic Structure Reports.
+Plans and reports prepared in accordance with this Agreement will be consistent with guidelines of the City of Los Angeles.
+The FAA will submit the HSR to the California SHPO and other participants in this Agreement for a 30-day review period.
+The FAA, in consultation with the Signatories to this Agreement, will consider any comments on the HSR provided within 30-days, and request the City revise the HSR, as appropriate.
+The FAA will provide the consulting Signatories with a copy of the final HSR.

 Stipulation 2.
-The Theme Building shall be rehabilitated for a new use that maintains controlled public access to the building's atrium, lobby and former restaurant space.
-Potential new uses for the Theme Building include, but are not limited to, a restaurant, the public/educational exhibits, or a meeting/event space.
+When the Theme Building is rehabilitated for a new use, controlled public access to the building's atrium, lobby and former restaurant space will be maintained.

 Stipulation 3.
-The Theme Building shall be rehabilitated in compliance with the Secretary of the Interior's Standards for Rehabilitation and the Guidelines for Rehabilitating Historic Buildings.
-The general specifications for the rehabilitation project shall include specifications for the treatment of character defining features as identified in the HSR.
-The specifications shall include, but are not limited to, sections for the treatment of historic fabric; quality control; substitution procedures; selective demolition; cutting and patching; removal and storage of historic materials; protection and cleaning; repair options; and potential replacement of severely deteriorated features.
-Materials conservation plans shall be incorporated into the plans and specifications as necessary.
+The Theme Building will be rehabilitated in compliance with the Secretary of the Interior's Standards for Rehabilitation and the Guidelines for Rehabilitating Historic Buildings.
+The general specifications for the rehabilitation project will include specifications for the treatment of character defining features as identified in the HSR.
+The specifications will include, sections for the treatment of historic fabric; quality control; substitution procedures; selective demolition; cutting and patching; removal and storage of historic materials; protection and cleaning; repair options; and potential replacement of severely deteriorated features.
+Materials conservation plans will be incorporated into the plans and specifications as necessary.

 Stipulation 4.
-The remaining space around the Theme Building, bounded on the north and south by World Way and on the east by East Way, shall be preserved and retained as open space to recall the Theme Building's historic setting.
+The remaining space around the Theme Building, bounded on the north and south by World Way and on the east by East Way, will be preserved and retained as open space to recall the Theme Building's historic setting.
 An interpretive program will be created that may include photographic exhibits, audio/visual presentations, and interactive displays to chronicle the history and design of the Theme Building and its context within the larger airport plan, the architects, and their historic significance.
-This exhibit shall be located in the open space immediately surrounding the Theme Building or within the Theme Building and shall be made accessible to the public.
+This exhibit will be located in the open space immediately surrounding the Theme Building or within the Theme Building and will be made accessible to the public (see attached Figure 2, Theme Building Open Space Preservation Area).

 Stipulation 5.
-The rehabilitation project team shall include a qualified historic architect who meets the Secretary of the Interior's Professional Qualifications Standards for historic architecture.
-The historic architect shall work with the project team to review project alternatives and the impacts of the proposed rehabilitation, and shall monitor construction for compliance with the recommendations in the HSR.
+The rehabilitation project team will include a qualified historic architect who meets the Secretary of the Interior's Professional Qualifications Standards for historic architecture.
+The historic architect will work with the project team to review project alternatives and the impacts of the proposed rehabilitation, and will monitor construction for compliance with the recommendations in the HSR.

 Stipulation 6.
-LAWA shall apply the following guidelines to the final design of the APM guideway and passenger walkway adjacent to the Theme Building to reduce visual impacts:
+LAWA will apply the following guidelines to the final design of the APM guideway and passenger walkway adjacent to the Theme Building to reduce visual impacts: